 Hotel InterContinental Dallas offers both the meeting space and accommodations.
 The hotel is a member of the InterContinental Hotels Group (IHG) chain.
 When booking online, please use this link to obtain our group rate of US$129/night (plus taxes, for single or double accommodation).
 The rate is available for three days before and after the NSC and WPC, and includes complimentary Internet in guest rooms and playing rooms, and complimentary parking.

 Tournament organizers negotiate fees for the use of playing rooms based on meeting guest night quotas.
 When you stay at the host hotel, you help support the NSC by helping us meet our quota.
 You may opt not do so by paying a facility fee instead when you register for our championship.

 15201 DALLAS PKWY ADDISON TX 75001-4609 USA

 If you have a product to sell to SCRABBLE players, this is the place to do it.
-The 500+ most avid fans of the game will be in one place with money ready to spend at your table.
+The up to 500+ most avid fans of the game will be in one place with money ready to spend at your table.
 To find out more about becoming an NSC vendor, please contact Mary Rhoades.